St. Martin de Porres, Religious

 Patron Saint of mixed-race peoples and barbers

-In addition to his life of service, Martin was also a spiritual warrior.
+In addition to his life of interrupted service, Martin was also a spiritual warrior.
 He became a Dominican lay brother but never a priest.
 He lived in community and proudly wore the Dominican habit.
 He had a self-deprecating sense of humor that jokingly acknowledged his lowly mulatto status.
 He abstained from meat, spent long hours in prayer before the Blessed Sacrament, and was witnessed displaying supernatural gifts.
 He levitated.
 He bilocated.
 His room filled with light.
 He possessed knowledge he could in no way have possessed naturally.
 His wide array of natural and supernatural gifts made him famous in Lima.
-When his life came to an end at the age of sixty, his body was publicly shown, and pieces of his habit were discreetly clipped away as relics.
+When his life came to an end at the age of sixty, his body was publicly shown, and pieces of his habit were discreetly clipped off as relics.

 Saint Martin de Porres, we present our humble petitions to you, so that your faith and humility may bring them to our Father in Heaven.
 You were close to both God and man on earth.
 Continue to be close to us as you live with the Lord in heaven and seek favors on our behalf.